 7. Daytona Helmets Motorcycle Half Helmet:

 The Daytona Helmet features a design to perfectly suit and fit all heads of different shapes and sizes.
 Meeting the DOT certifications, the Daytona comes with a hundred percent money-back guarantee.

 The shell comes constructed with a lightweight yet sturdy carbon fiber that provides not only great protection upon impact but also the lightweight encourages longer rides without any strain on the head or neck.

 The contoured design allows proper fitting on the head and will keep it firmly in place, even during a high-speed ride!.

 2. Contoured shell design for maximum fit and grip.

 1. Doesn’t come with a visor.

-The popularity of half shell helmets in 2020 is soaring sky-high, for they offer a better field of view and more freedom than their full-faced counterparts.
+The popularity of half shell helmet in 2021 is soaring sky-high, for they offer a better field of view and more freedom than their full-faced counterparts.